 Large employers tend to receive the most rebates, mainly because that’s the way most people are covered by private health insurance,” says Cynthia Cox, policy analyst for Kaiser’s Program for the Study of Health Reform and Private Insurance.
 “If you look at it per person, those who buy insurance on their own can expect some of the highest rebates,” she says.

-Average rebate would buy a few fill-ups
+Rebate would buy a few fill-ups

 Insurers are no fans of rebates

 “MLR is the absolute wrong way to get health care costs under control,” he says.
 “Instead of focusing on what the data shows is the real driver of rising health insurance premiums, which is underlying medical costs, it is capping health plan administrative costs, which have been consistent for about the last decade.”

-Chollet, who is helping states set up the new health exchanges, says the MLR program and its health care insurance rebates were designed to put the onus on insurers to find other profit streams, ideally by renegotiating with service providers to lower health care costs.
+But Deborah Chollet, a senior fellow at Mathematica Policy Research in Washington, D.C., who is helping states set up their new health insurance exchanges, says the MLR program and its insurance rebates were designed to put the onus on insurers to renegotiate rates with doctors, hospitals and other service providers to lower health care costs.

-“I think what HHS (the Department of Health and Human Services) is saying is: ‘This shouldn’t be the consumer’s problem, it should be the insurance company’s problem,'” she says.
+“I think what (the Department of Health and Human Services) is saying is: ‘This shouldn’t be the consumer’s problem, it should be the insurance company’s problem,'” she says.
 “Their much-lauded nimbleness needs to come into play now.”